maths/moodle-qtype_stack/doc/en/Authoring/JSXGraph.md

 You should check the sample questions about JSXGraph binding for examples of these functions in action.

+Starting from version 4.3 there are three functions for dealing with pairs of points.
+Basically, if you want to represent vectors, lines or circles or anything that can be defined with just two points. `stack_jxg.bind_point_dual(inputRef, point1, point2)` will store the positions of the points into a single input as a list of lists, `stack_jxg.bind_point_relative(inputRef, point1, point2)` will also generate a list but in it the second point is represented relative to the first, and finally `stack_jxg.bind_point_direction(inputRef, point1, point2)` will provide the first point as coordinates and the second point as an angle and distance from the first.

 ## Convenience tools for generating lists of values.

 If you want to output a list of values without Maxima's normal bracket symbols you can use